DMZ at Toronto Metropolitan University calls on top business and tech minds to launch Advisory Council

 The survey revealed a lack of knowledge of Canadian entrepreneurs as well as a lack of confidence in becoming an entrepreneur, with more than half of Canadians (55 per cent) revealing they do not have the confidence in themselves to start a new business.
 In order to provide the best entrepreneurial training, the first item on the advisory council agenda is to create a bootcamp style program for startups.
 The program has been designed to provide entrepreneurs the hard and soft skills needed to accelerate their success or failure in the first six months.

-“The DMZ’s advisory council will play an important role in finding strategic and innovative approaches that will strengthen the DMZ’s position as a hub in the innovation economy,” says Mohamed Lachemi, president and vice-chancellor at Ryerson University.
+“The DMZ’s advisory council will play an important role in finding strategic and innovative approaches that will strengthen the DMZ’s position as a hub in the innovation economy,” says Mohamed Lachemi, president and vice-chancellor at Toronto Metropolitan University.
 “The council will also better forecast the needs of the startup community and find solutions that will be supported by some of the leading minds in business and technology.”

 Ahead of the council launch, the DMZ conducted a survey to understand the current entrepreneurial climate in Canada.
 Below are the survey’s key findings: